Bedrock-OSS/bedrock-wiki/docs/guide/custom-item.md

 }
 ```

-Here we have 3 top level defintions, `texture_data` is where we will define our shortnames, the other two define the type of file this is.
+Here we have 3 top level definitions, `texture_data` is where we will define our shortnames, the other two define the type of file this is.
 The `resource_pack_name` is simply our resource pack's name and `texture_name` is what kind of texture file this is.
 Since this is for _items_, this will always be set to `atlas.items`.

 Under `texture_data` will our list of item shortname definitions.
 An example definition looks like this: